Paperback-iOS/website/src/help/contribution/README.md

 ---

 :::guide Contribute to Paperback
 Welcome to Paperback contributing guide.
 If Paperback initially is a closed source application, it involves a pretty important open source ecosystem.
-Everyone is welcome to contribute and help in our various project!
+Everyone is welcome to contribute and help in our various projects!
 :::

 # Paperback ecosystem